irbull/toro/src/content/blog/2026/code-reviews/code-reviews.md

 - Can I explain exactly what changed and why?
 - Can I keep this change local, or does it require shared awareness and coordination?

-If the answer to all four is “yes,” a second human review is usually unnecessary.
+If the answer to all four is “yes,” a second review is usually unnecessary.

 Reviews are often less about finding bugs and more about aligning understanding across people who share responsibility for a system.
-The moment a change requires shared understanding to be safe, it deserves a human review.
+The moment a change requires shared understanding to be safe, it deserves a thorough review.

 Reviews shouldn’t be a tax on progress; they should be insurance against decisions you can’t easily undo.